 And this all assumes the phone exists at all, as there was some suggestion that Samsung might kill at least the name given the bad press now associated with it, but two things suggest it’s in the works.

-TechRadar’s take: Although an early release is possible, there’s been no suggestion yet that there will be one, so for now we wouldn’t expect to see the Note 8 before August 2017.
+TechRadar’s take: Although an early release is possible in order to make up for the recalled Note 7, there’s been no suggestion yet that there will be one, so for now we wouldn’t expect to see the Note 8 before August 2017.

 Samsung Galaxy Note 8 screen